fieldtrip/website/getting_started/spm.md

 [Reference paper](https://www.hindawi.com/journals/cin/2011/852961/), [courses](https://www.fil.ion.ucl.ac.uk/spm/course/video/) and [tutorials](https://jsheunis.github.io/2018-06-28-spm12-matlab-scripting-tutorial-1/) are also available

-## How FieldTrip uses SPM?
+## How does FieldTrip use SPM?

-As SPM expertise is mainly oriented to volume data (MRI, fMRI), FieldTrip integrates some SPM functions to perform specific operations on 3D structures such as normalising, smoothing or realigning.
+As SPM's core expertise is mainly oriented to volumetric data (MRI, fMRI), FieldTrip integrates some SPM functions to perform specific operations on 3D structural images such as spatial normalisation, tissue segmentation, smoothing and realignment.
 The following figure shows main FieldTrip functions using SPM:

 ![How FieldTrip uses SPM](/assets/img/getting_started/spm/FieldTrip_uses_SPM.png)

-## How SPM uses FieldTrip?
+## How does SPM use FieldTrip?

 SPM integrates some FieldTrip functions to perform operations on EEG data such as reading, format checking, plotting, preprocessing or frequency analysis.
 The following figure illustrates some SPM functions using FieldTrip: